Skip to main content

 The most important takeaway from this comparison: AI SOV is the only metric where you cannot buy your way to visibility.
 It is entirely earned, which makes it both harder to improve and more valuable as a competitive moat.
 A brand with high AI SOV built through excellent content and strong entity presence has an advantage that competitors cannot replicate overnight with a bigger ad budget.

-Smart marketing teams are not replacing their existing SOV metrics with AI SOV — they are adding AI SOV as a complementary measure.
+Smart marketing teams are adding AI SOV as a complementary measure alongside their existing SOV metrics.
 Together, these metrics give a 360-degree view of brand visibility: traditional search SOV shows where you rank in organic results, media SOV shows your paid visibility, social SOV shows conversational presence, and AI SOV shows how AI models perceive and recommend your brand.
+That matters most when zero-click AI answers absorb the informational click and leave brand presence inside the answer as the measurable surface.

 Frequently Asked Questions